Things to Do in Nimo Highland

 Your ticket to the second activity center includes a shuttle car ride since it is still 400 meters up to the peak.
 Unfortunately, Nimo uses old public transportation in Pangalengan as the shuttle cars.
 Although the engines are in good condition, the bodies are peeling.
 Plus, it is difficult for senior citizens to access the high back door.

-The shuttle car stop is approximately 100 meters from the entrance.
-So, another walk uphill is in order :) Once you reach the ticket boom-gate, you will see plenty of white walls with blue roofs to resemble Santorini in Greek.
+These shuttles stop around 100 meters from the entrance.
+So, another walk uphill is in order :) Once you reach the ticket boom gate, you will see plenty of white walls with blue roofs to resemble Santorini in Greek.
 Too bad the stairs are steep and narrow, a bit difficult to walk through, especially in the crowds.
 But, these hassles are worth it when you have reached the edges of the platform to see the spectacular views of the Malabar tea plantation and Situ Cileunca.

 Lie down on wooden or rope platforms at Nimo Highland for a relaxing day.